apota/argus/README.md

 **This is perfect for people who don't like clicking around the AWS console (especially when you are managing several artifacts across multiple accounts), all that pointing and clicking slows you down.**

+> 🚀 **Latest Update**: All major AWS services are now fully implemented!
+The library includes complete support for S3, Lambda, ECS (with scaling), Step Functions, DynamoDB, EventBridge, Parameter Store, SQS, and CloudWatch (with log querying).
+Each service has comprehensive read/write operations, examples, and test coverage.

 ## Features

 - **Modular Structure**: Separate read and write modules for each AWS service
 - **Consistent Interface**: Unified approach across all AWS services
 - **Profile Support**: Uses AWS credential profiles for authentication
-- **Comprehensive Coverage**: Supports major AWS services including S3, Lambda, ECS, Step Functions, DynamoDB, EventBridge, Parameter Store, and SQS
+- **Comprehensive Coverage**: Supports major AWS services including S3, Lambda, ECS, Step Functions, DynamoDB, EventBridge, Parameter Store, SQS, and CloudWatch
 - **Error Handling**: Custom exception handling for better error management
 - **Logging**: Built-in logging for debugging and monitoring